kagehq/port-kill/README.md

 ## Installation

+**⚠️ Important**: The first release is currently being prepared.
+If you get a "Not Found" error when using the install scripts, it means the release binaries haven't been published yet.
+Use the manual installation method below until the first release is available.

 ### Automated Releases

 The latest binaries for all platforms are automatically built and released on GitHub when a release is published.